jasoncbautista/miniDock/README.md

     var options = {
       iconURI: "image/path/someImage.png",
       onClickCallback: function(){
-           // This function will be called on click
+           // This function will be called on click.
       }
     };
     miniDockInstance.addIcon(options);